phillycommunitywireless/phillycommunitywireless/README.md

 ![A screenshot of the call-to-action-image template on a website.](./assets/readme/icons.png)

-### Adding new segment types
+### Adding new segment templates

-You can create a new segment type by creating a `<type-name>.html` file in the `theme/pcw-hugo-theme/layouts/partials/segments` directory.
+You can create a new segment template by creating a `<type-name>.html` file in the `theme/pcw-hugo-theme/layouts/partials/segments` directory.
 This template will automatically be used to render segments with this title.
 The [context](https://gohugo.io/content-management/front-matter/) passed to the partial will be the segment object from the YAML (you can access the global site variable as `site`).